 - Asking for recommendations from peers.
-Your best resource when searching for a fundraising consultant?
-Ask around among your peers in the nonprofit sector to find out which firms have a proven track record of success.
+Ask your peers in the nonprofit sector to find out which firms have a proven track record of success.
 Reach out to professionals at other nonprofits, individuals on your team with a history at other organizations, and others.

 - Using a search engine to build a list.
-Search engines like Google are some of your best resources when it comes to finding a consultant.
-Search keywords like “fundraising consultant” or “nonprofit consultant” to build a general list of prospects, and then refine the list with regional keywords, specific services, and other details.
+Use a search engine like Google to search for keywords like “fundraising consultant” or “nonprofit consultant”.
+Build a general list of prospects, and then refine the list with regional keywords, specific services, and other details.

 - Referencing a fundraising consultant directory.
-Luckily, there are many nonprofit directories that include information on top nonprofit consultants in your field.
+There are many nonprofit directories that include information on top nonprofit consultants in your field.
 These are categorized by fundraising sector, price, reputation, and other key metrics.

 Once you’ve compiled a list of the top fundraising consultants to choose from, it’s time to narrow your options.
-The best way to do so?
 Identify which fundraising consultants are prepared to meet your nonprofit at its fundraising experience level.

 This means that the firm has a history of working with nonprofits with a similar fundraising track record as yours.
-While many fundraising consultants will accept clients who are new to fundraising or have many years of experience, it’s best to pick a partner who actually knows how to meet your team where you are.
+While many fundraising consultants will accept a variety of clients, it’s best to pick a partner who actually knows how to meet your team where you are.

-When it comes to newer nonprofits or those with a modest fundraising experience, your organization should look for a consultant who advertises that they can help build fundraising capacity.
-Some key capacity building techniques are:
+When it comes to newer nonprofits or those with modest fundraising experience, your organization should look for a consultant who advertises that they can help build fundraising capacity.
+Some key capacity-building techniques are:

 - Growing the fundraising goal of your annual fund.

-- Building a large prospect list using a prospect research database.
+- Building a large prospect list using prospect research resources.

 - Planning mini-campaigns to help boost the success of larger fundraising projects.

 Small to mid-sized nonprofits should focus heavily on maximizing the gifts you receive, building your supporter base, and expanding fundraising options.
-Pick a consultant experienced with the prospect research process in order to achieve this.
+Pick a consultant experienced with:

 For a more experienced nonprofit, you’ll want a consultant who values the history of your organization and has a track record of working with robust nonprofits.
 You should choose a fundraising consultant with:

-- Proven experience working with nonprofit organizations that have a similar fundraising capacity as yours.
+- Proven experience working with nonprofits that have a similar fundraising capacity.

 - Recommendations from nonprofits of a similar scale as yours.